Huatulco Mexico: 10 of the Best Things to Do In This Lesser-Known Gem

 5. Check out the Neighboring Beach Towns of San Agustinillo, Zipolite and Puerto Angel

 While there’s no shortage of beaches in Huatulco Mexico, you can also check out the neighboring beach towns on what’s called the Riviera Oaxaqueña (Oaxacan Riviera).
 These towns include the pueblos of San Agustinillo, Zipolite, Puerto Angel, and Mazunte.

 - San Agustinillo is known to have some of the most beautiful beaches in all Oaxaca.
 It is a laid back town, popular with travelers seeking a nice mix of posh accommodations and near-empty beaches.

-- Zipolite is famous, perhaps infamous, as the only legal nude beach in Mexico.
+- Zipolite is famous, perhaps infamous, as the only legal clothing optional beach in Mexico.
 However, there are plenty of gorgeous clothed beaches in Zipolite, and in fact, only one of its beaches is reserved for nudists.

 - Puerto Angel is like stepping back in time!
 It is an old school fishing village town, with gorgeous beaches and bays.
 You can also enjoy an amazing, cheap fresh seafood meal at one of its numerous beachfront restaurants.

 6. See the Ruins at Copalita Eco-Archaeological Park